 The Council as the charity trustee of these assets wants to ensure that Lord Armstrong's wishes are observed in a way that continues to be relevant to how the public wishes to enjoy the park today.
 However, as you may be aware, over some years the Banqueting Hall has fallen into disrepair.

 The Council has asked the Charity Commission for permission to formally release the specific charitable functions that currently only apply to the Banqueting Hall and formally extend them to all of Jesmond Dene.

 Our decision to approach the Charity Commission has been made having carefully considered consultation responses and concerns raised toward the end of 2018.
 The Charity Commission will consider this matter before making its decision as to whether to support the Council’s decision as trustee.
-The Charity Commission has asked the Council to post a Form of Notice which can be viewed here.

 Read more about it…

 - General Public Questions + Answers - July 2018

 - Public Feedback on Community Representation - July 2018